paolooo/laravel-doctrine/README.md

 ## Local Enviroment

-This is a sample local envinronment (.env file) configuration.
+This is a sample local environment (.env file) configuration.

 ```
 APP_ENV=local